 The two large dams – the Jirau and Santo Antônio – are being constructed on the Madeira River in the western Amazon in Brazil at an estimated cost of US$15 billion.

 Initial construction began in 2008.
-The Santo Antônio dam is expected to go on-stream in 2011, and the Jirau dam in 2012.
+The Santo Antônio dam was expected to go on-stream in 2011, and the Jirau dam in 2012, but the dams have not yet been completed.

 European companies such as France’s GDF Suez and banks such as Spain’s Banco Santander are involved in this project.